iamgideonidoko/dentbud/README.md

-# DentBud
+# Dentbud

-DentBud is a mobile-based smart personal assistant (SPA) for students.
+Dentbud is a mobile-based smart personal assistant (SPA) for students.